 A subtle message that keeps arising in the Harry Potter books is, there is no difference between black and white magic – all magic is good as long as you do it for good things.
 Well, the Bible and the Church call bluff on this because both indicate that all forms of magic are demonic (see CCC 2116-2117).
 Behind every demonic sign, the message is a lie (see 2 Thessalonians 2:9).

 Scripture repeatedly warns against any manner of magic.
 In Deuteronomy (18:9-12) there is a passage in which enchanting divination, charms, consulting with familiar spirits, or a wizard, a necromancer, are described as an “abomination” in the eyes of God, and must be driven out.
-There exist numerous other passages forbidding the practice of witchcraft and wizardry, or consultation with mediums or diviners (see Leviticus 19:31, 20:6, 27; Isaiah 8:19, 19:3; Galatians 5:19-21; and in Revelation 21:8).
+There exist numerous other passages forbidding the practice of witchcraft and wizardry, or consultation with mediums or diviners (see Leviticus 19:31, 20:6, 27; Deut.
+18: 10-12; Isaiah 8:19, 19:3; Galatians 5:19-21; Revelation 21:8).

 We also have the scene in Exodus when God turned Moses’s staff into a snake.
 To combat this, Pharaoh had his sorcerers change their staffs into snakes.
 Nevertheless, Moses and Aaron’s staff swallowed the Pharaoh’s staff in this spiritual battle (see Exodus 7:8-12).
 This scene articulates that when God acts to mysteriously alter reality it is called a miracle, but when the devil acts to alter reality it is called magic.
 In the clash between miracles and magic, miracles always win.
 Miracles are a real reality anchored in truth while magic uses allusion to deceive – anchored in lies.
 Moreover, God promises grace and grace doesn’t give power for selfish purposes.
 Whereas the devil promises power to raise the self up on his own to greater heights.